0xbkth/ctf/IW/exp90_IW/writeup.md

 a=fs.readFileSync('flag.txt')
 ```

-We did not script anything or tried to had the formula used by the interpreter, instead we what we did is try to supply an integer that was interpreted to a number with as many digits as the number of chars in what wanted to be interpreted.
+We did not script anything or tried to get the formula used by the interpreter, instead we what we did is try to supply an integer that was interpreted to a number with as many digits as the number of chars in what wanted to be interpreted.
 And from that, we replaced the number that were output by the letters:

 We ended up with the following